 The thought of running at night can be a daunting for anyone, regardless of skill level.
 Understandably too, it's cold, dark and at this time of year it's also wet more often than not, but don't let that put you off.
-Not only is running in the dark pretty much a must if you want to train this winter but with a little prep night running can be a fantastic experience.
+Not only is running in the dark pretty much a must if you want to train this winter (and have a day job) but with a little prep night running can be a fantastic experience.

 And when it comes to running in the dark there are few folks more qualified than Ultra Running Phenom - Kim Cavill.

 After the initial spookiness of running in the dark, I came to love it.
 If you do a quality session in the light, there’s so much else to focus on and draw your attention away.
 At night though, it is just you and your thoughts.

 You may feel nervous about trail running at night, but once you start, you might get hooked!
 There are very few feelings that can beat surging through trees on a single track, surrounded by the true silence the night brings, or running along the top of a moor, seeing the twinkling lights of towns beneath and knowing that you’re doing something so much more exciting than the people in their warm little boxes.

 1. Get a Decent Head-Torch.

 It should be comfortable, bright and have a good battery life.
 Talk to people you trust about which one to get and try them out first if possible.
 A hand held torch is fine as a back-up, but having one on your head is much more stable and easy to use.